DragonSenses/dataStructures/README.md

 - HashMap.java          (Not fully tested)
 - RedBlackTree.java     (Not fully implemented)

-Files that are working but need maintainence (throws compiler warnings):
+Files that are working but need maintainence:

-- BST.java          (Type safety and Unchecked casts)
-- BSTTest.java      (Deprecated method, Type safety, and Unchecked casts)
+-None for now!